 - Fall Cycle: 5 p.m. on the second Monday in September

-- Spring Cycle: 5 p.m. on the first Friday in February
+- Spring Cycle: 5 p.m. on the last Monday in January

 - Summer Cycle: 5 p.m. on the second Friday in April